-Our initial launch strategy in the United States is focused on the acute care hospital market.
-We have been building clinical champions amongst key Gastroenterologists, and other GI and nursing floor leadership and staff.
+Our initial market introduction strategy of the newly approved version of the device in the United States is focused on the inpatient hospital market.
+We are focused on building clinical champions amongst key Gastroenterologists, that can be key reference accounts to articulate the benefits and ease of use in the upper GI tract and the colon.
 Additionally, we articulate the clinical and economic value of the Pure-Vu System technology to key members of hospital administration.
 After a pre-defined product evaluation period, we seek to work within the Value Analysis Committee approval process, currently utilized within most U.S. hospitals and integrated delivery networks (IDNs).
 Following successful implementation at the flagship location within an IDN, we then seek to gain further expansion of the Pure-Vu System within other network hospital locations.
 On September 29, 2022, the Company announced that it has officially been recognized as a sole source provider and small business by the Veterans Health Administration (VHA).
 The VHA is the largest integrated health care system in the U.S., and provides care to over nine million veterans.
 The special designation will provide the Company with direct access to the VHA's procurement arm, thereby streamlining the purchasing and contracting process.
-As we continue to grow our network expansion, we continue to support our customers with robust training on the effective use of our Pure-Vu System technology through our training and in-servicing programs.

 In addition to working with a third-party logistics provider specializing in medical devices to provide front and back office support to successfully fulfill customer orders, our commercial organization has implemented a robust customer relationship management tool to track account progress and help provide accurate forecasting for operations.
 We anticipate the sales cycle to be in the range of approximately six months.
 Timing of hospital capital budget availability may impact this anticipated cycle.
-Our primary focus is on gaining system placements in the acute care hospital market, driving utilization of our Pure-Vu System disposable sleeve, growing top line revenues and appropriately scaling the commercial organization.
+Our primary focus is on gaining system placements in the acute care hospital market, driving utilization of our Pure-Vu System disposable in key reference accounts to facilitate scaling of the commercial efforts either directly or through partnerships.